lunarphp/lunar/docs/src/getcandy/products.md

 ### Tiered Pricing

 Tiered pricing is a concept in which when you buy in bulk, the cost per item will change (usually go down).
-With Pricing on GetCandy, this is determined by the `tier` column when creating prices.
+With Pricing on Lunar, this is determined by the `tier` column when creating prices.
 For example:

 ```php
 Price::create([